Skip to content

 The researchers put it directly: "When it comes to altering time perception, practice effects matter and should not be mistaken for meditation effects."

-Now, this doesn't mean meditation is useless.
+This doesn't mean meditation is useless.
 It means the mechanism might be different from what we thought.
-Meditation might work for time perception not because of the specific technique, the breath counting, the body scanning, the mantras, but because it trains a general capacity for sustained attention.
-Any practice that increases your ability to stay with a single focus, without distraction, for an extended period might produce the same effect.
+Meditation might work for time perception not because of the specific technique (the breath counting, the body scanning, the mantras) but because it trains a general capacity for sustained attention.
+Any practice that builds your ability to stay with a single focus, without distraction, for an extended period might produce the same effect.

-This is actually good news.
-Because it means the benefit isn't locked inside a specific ritual.
-It means that if meditation doesn't work for you, if it's become another thing on the to-do list that faded after three weeks, there are other paths to the same outcome.
+Good news.
+The benefit isn't locked inside a specific ritual.
+If meditation doesn't work for you, if it's become another thing on the to-do list that faded after three weeks, there are other paths to the same outcome.

 What they all share is a period of unbroken engagement with a single focus.
 That's the active ingredient.
 The wrapper doesn't matter as much as the content.

-But here's where the trap comes in.
+Here's the trap.
 Mindfulness, as popularly practised, often becomes a tool for coping with a life that's structurally broken.
 You meditate for ten minutes in the morning so that you can tolerate eight hours of fragmented, draining, bandwidth-destroying work.
 The meditation becomes a pressure valve that allows the system to keep running without change.

 This is treating the symptom while preserving the disease.